July 27, 2022

 Primary School Teacher, Leicester

-We have developed effective and practical HERO workshops covering a range of helpful resilience and wellbeing strategies for children and young people.
-Our HERO workshops can be facilitated online.
+We have developed effective and practical workshops covering a range of helpful resilience and wellbeing strategies for children and young people.
+Our wellbeing workshops can be facilitated online or onsite in your school or setting.

-Our HERO workshops offer a flexible framework that can be tailored to suit the needs of the school, setting or cohort of children and young people.
+Our wellbeing and resilience workshops offer a flexible framework that can be tailored to suit the needs of the school, setting or cohort of children and young people.